Johanna Fateman

 Johanna Rachel Fateman (born May 16, 1974) is an American writer, songwriter, musician, and record producer.
-She is a member of the post-punk rock band Le Tigre and founded the band MEN with Le Tigre bandmate JD Samson.
+She is a member of the electropunk band Le Tigre and founded the band MEN with Le Tigre bandmate JD Samson.

 Early life and education

 Fateman grew up in Berkeley, California, where her father, computer scientist Richard Fateman is a professor at UC Berkeley.
 On the official Le Tigre website, Fateman refers to filmmaker Miranda July as being her "best friend from high school"; July is also from Berkeley.
 At the age of seventeen, Fateman moved to Portland, Oregon, to attend Reed College, which she later left for art school in New York City.